JoaoSouza04/Challenge_4/README.md

 # Challenge_4

-## Tecnologias utlizadas neste desafio:
+## technologies used in this challenge:

-Node js com o framework Express e TypeORM para conexão com o BD PostgreSQL, desafio desenvolvido 100% em TypeScript!
+Node js with the Express framework and TypeORM for the connection with PostgreSQL DB, challenge developed 100% in TypeScript!

 ### Steps to run this app in your environment!